spasoye-json/zt-access-gateway/STARTUP_GUIDE.md

 1. Ensure `DATABASE_URL` is set so telemetry persists.
 2. Schedule cleanup jobs (already triggered in `calculateTrustScore()`) to keep activity tables trimmed.
 3. Consider integrating external IP reputation feeds via additional DB columns.

+### 8.5 MFA Challenge Workflow
+1. When a request receives `401 Challenge Required`, capture the `challengeId` and wait for the out-of-band code (logged to the gateway console in development).
+2. Submit `POST /mfa/verify` with the JWT authorization header and body `{ "challengeId": "...", "code": "XXXXXX" }`.
+3. On success, store the returned `mfaToken` and include it as `X-MFA-Token` on subsequent requests until it expires.
+4. Repeat the flow whenever the trust engine requires another challenge or the token expires.

 ---